Getting started

 Option A: Self-hosted (recommended for teams)

 Add the MCP container to your Docker Compose stack.
 It connects to the Hivetrack API internally and serves the MCP protocol over HTTP.
-Auth is pass-through — each caller's OIDC Bearer token flows straight through to the Hivetrack API.
+The server includes an OAuth proxy — MCP clients authenticate through a browser redirect to your OIDC provider, no manual token management needed.

 hivetrack-mcp: